Cannabis and marijuana rehab Surrey

 Individually tailored treatment

 Our Life Works treatment team consists of highly experienced medical professionals who possess extensive knowledge of effective treatment for addiction, and are able to deliver a wide range of evidence-based therapeutic techniques.
-Treatment at Life Works is completely bespoke to our clients’ unique needs, concerns and goals; we never take a ‘one size fits all’ approach.
+Treatment at Life Works in Surrey is completely bespoke to our clients’ unique needs, concerns and goals; we never take a ‘one size fits all’ approach.
 This person-centred philosophy ensures that each client has the opportunity to focus on their individual challenges and is equipped to achieve the best possible post-treatment outcomes.
 Our welcoming and compassionate environment at Life Works, complete with beautiful gardens and living areas, provides you with the perfect place to receive individually tailored care, and take steps towards a strong and lasting recovery.

 Without timely intervention, your cannabis misuse can become progressively worse over time and have a detrimental impact on your work, relationships, and your general wellbeing and quality of life.
 Occasional use may develop into a destructive addiction and can also lead you to become addicted to other harmful substances such as alcohol or other drugs, or even start engaging in compulsive behaviours such as gambling and excessive internet use.
 That’s why it’s so important to reach out and seek help as soon as possible – the sooner you receive specialist support, the closer you are towards overcoming your addiction for good.